FindMySchool LogoFindMySchool

 Because the school does not have a sixth form, the quality of careers guidance and the clarity of post-16 pathways become especially important.
 The site includes structured careers information framed around Gatsby Benchmarks, plus a “provider access” duty that requires schools to support student exposure to technical education and apprenticeships.
 In a school where EBacc entry is relatively low, strong technical and vocational guidance can be particularly valuable, provided it is matched with high expectations and careful option choices in Key Stage 4.

 When families evaluate destinations, it helps to separate two questions.
 First, are students moving on to something, which appears mostly positive here.
 Second, are students moving on to the options that keep the widest range of doors open, which depends heavily on GCSE grades in English and mathematics and on the rigour of the Key Stage 4 curriculum offer.
-With 18% of students achieving grades 9 to 5 in English and maths in the latest published results on the school website, this is an area where many families will want to see credible improvement actions and early impact indicators.
+With 28.1% of students achieving grades 9 to 5 in English and maths in the current dataset, this is an area where many families will want to see credible improvement actions and early impact indicators.

 Jewellery Quarter Academy is a non-selective, mixed secondary for students aged 11 to 16.
 Its Published Admissions Number is 120 places for Year 7.

 As a Birmingham secondary, Year 7 applications are made through Birmingham City Council’s coordinated admissions process.
-For September 2026 entry, the local authority states that applications open at 9:00am on 01 September 2025 and close at 11:59pm on 31 October 2025, with National Offer Day on 02 March 2026.
+For September 2027 entry, the local authority states that applications open on 01 September 2026 and close on 31 October 2026, with National Offer Day on 01 March 2027.

 If the school is oversubscribed, the admissions policy sets out a straightforward set of priorities.
 After children with an Education, Health and Care Plan naming the school, priority is given to looked-after and previously looked-after children, then siblings, then children who live nearest the school.
 Distance is calculated as a straight-line measurement from home address to the main school gates using the local authority’s computerised system.